-The Northland Regional Council will, for any regional plan or regional policy statement hearing:
+Northland Regional Council will, for any regional plan or regional policy statement hearing:

-Ask the hapu whether the hearings (or part of) should be held on a marae, and if so, which marae.
+- Ask the hapu whether the hearings (or part of) should be held on a marae, and if so, which marae. - Consider the advice from hapū when making a decision as to when and if part or all of a hearing will be heard on a marae and which marae.